matrix-org/matrix-appservice-slack/docs/team_sync.md

 If not all channels shall be replicated, one may define an optional blacklist or whitelist of channel ids.
 If both a blacklist and a whitelist are defined, the blacklist takes precedence.

 The display name of the Matrix room will be identical to the one in Slack.
 Use the optional key `alias_prefix` to prevent conflicts with existing Matrix room aliases.
-Given the example above, a channel `#general` would get the alias address TODO.
+Given the example above, a channel `#general` would get the alias address `#slack_general:your-homeserver.org`.

 ## For channel admins